King Ralph: Box office

 In the US, the film earned $8.3 million in its opening weekend, in third place.

 In total, the film grossed $34 million domestically and $52.5 million worldwide against a budget of $23 million.

 Critical response

-Review aggregation website Rotten Tomatoes gives the film a score of 23% based on reviews from 13 critics, with an average rating of 4.7/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 29% based on reviews from 14 critics.

 Owen Gleiberman of Entertainment Weekly gave the film a C grade, complaining about the entirely predictable jokes, but praising Goodman for his likable performance.
 Gene Siskel and Roger Ebert of At the Movies gave the film "Two Thumbs Down", with Ebert commenting that "it might have been funnier if John Goodman had played a sleazeball instead of a cuddly nice guy."
 William Thomas of Empire magazine gave the film two out of five stars, calling it "Poor, even for a 'funny because he's fat' film."